St Asaph 3.6 miles.

 Inside there is a feature Victorian, cast-iron comfortable double bed.

 Two comfy rocking chairs sit in front of a recessed fireplace housing a small woodburning stove which provides a warm ‘cosy cottage’ atmosphere.

 A well-equipped kitchen, dining table and folding chairs are also provided.

-A separate wet room with extra facilities of grab rails to help is also provided.
+Inside the hut, a separate wet room with extra facilities of grab rails to help is also provided.

 The seating area looks out over the countryside towards the Clwydian Range, providing an excellent place to enjoy a morning coffee whilst sat at the table and chairs provided.

 The one acre paddock backs onto the owners duck pond, pygmy goat and horse paddock.